Saturday, 5 November 2011

 Romeo Is Bleeding (1993)

-A corrupt police sergeant bites off more than he can chew when he
+A corrupt police sergeant bites off more than he can chew when he attempts to assassinate a beautiful but ruthless Russian hitwoman in this no holds barred thriller.

 A gripping and tense noir, Romeo Is Bleeding sees Gary Oldman leading a superb cast that also features Michael Wincott, Annabella Sciorra, Juliette Lewis, Roy Scheider, Ron Perlman and other strong supporting actors.
 Hungarian born Peter Medak directs the film into a darkness that gives it more bite than most Hollywood efforts at the genre and leaves it compelling viewing.